SinaAlemohammad/Neon/README.md

-# Neon — Post‑hoc Self-Training via Reverse Weight Merging
+# Neon — Negative Extrapolation From Self-Training

 Neon is a **one-line, post-hoc** trick to improve a trained generator **without new real data**.
 You briefly **self-train on your model’s own samples** (which nudges it in a *mode-seeking* direction) and then **merge weights in the *opposite* direction** of that update to correct the bias.
 In practice this **recovers recall and lowers FID** for AR, diffusion/flow, and few-step samplers with minimal extra compute.